heche-psb/fossiler/README.md

 V. M. Page.
 (1968).
 Angiosperm Wood from the Upper Creataceous of Central California: Part II.
 American Journal of Botany, 55(2): 168-172.

 W. A. Bell.
+(1956).
+Lower Cretaceous Floras of Western Canada.
+Geological Survey of Canada Memoir 285(2528): 1-153.

+W. A. Bell.
 (1957).
 Flora of the Upper Cretaceous Nanaimo Group of Vancouver Island, British Columbia.
 Geological Survey of Canada Memoir, 293: 1-84.

+Y.-S. Liu, S.-X. Guo, and D. K. Ferguson.
+(1996).
+A catalogue of Cenozoic megafossil plants in China.
+Palaeontographica Abteilung B, 238: 141-179.

 Zhengyao Cao, Shunqing Wu, Ping'an and Li Jieru Zhang (1998).
 Discovery of fossil monocotyledons from Yixian Formation, western Liaoning.
 Chinese Science Bulletin, 43(3): 230-233.